Restaurants that no longer exist

 The Ground Round – History and More

 The Original “No Rules” Neighborhood Pub Founded in 1969 by Howard Johnsons, The Ground Round was designed as a neighborhood pub where people of all ages and backgrounds could feel comfortable and relaxed.
-In the early years, the casual dining restaurant featured a limited menu with just 12 items, mainly consisting of burgers, snack foods,…
+In its formative years, the casual dining restaurant proudly showcased a meticulously crafted menu of just 12 items, brimming with mouthwatering burgers,…

 Sizzler Restaurant – What Happened?